stephengold/Minie/README.md

 You are welcome to use the Engine without also using the SDK, but I use the SDK, and the following installation instructions assume you will too.

-The hardware and software requirements of the SDK are documented on [the JME wiki](https://jmonkeyengine.github.io/wiki/jme3/requirements.html).
+The hardware and software requirements of the SDK are documented at [the JME wiki](https://jmonkeyengine.github.io/wiki/jme3/requirements.html).

  1. Download a jMonkeyEngine 3.2 SDK from